 It has been demonstrated in research that it is the extent to which people feel they have autonomy over their work that predicts psychological wellbeing in demanding environments.
 Since the cognitive revolution in the 1950s, we have also understood that stress is not a direct result of our environment, but is more accurately portrayed as a transaction between the environment and the self.
 This is one of the premises that spawned cognitive behavioural therapies (CBTs).
 The notion of cognitive mediation is at the center of Stoic control especially in relation to the regulation of emotions and behaviour.
 Using The Control Map, I can help people to understand that they can make choices about what they focus on in relation to performance, and have control over certain factors influencing their attainment.
 On the flip side, there are things they cannot control, and being cognizant of these factors whilst not dwelling on them is important – especially if the goal is eudaimonia.
 When it comes to performance, I rarely find that ignorance is bliss, hence the first Chapter in my book Tipping The Balance; “Know Thyself”.

-In sport settings, research conducted at Staffordshire University is showing how Stoicism can be used with athletes to help them to deal with the pressure of performance.
+In sport settings, research is showing how Stoicism can be used with athletes to help them to deal with the pressure of performance.
 In a recent study, we found that when golfers approached putting under pressure stoically, with rational and flexible thoughts, they performed much better than when they approached putting with very extreme and rigid thoughts.
 Research also show that when a half-time team-talk focusses on rational language, players are more likely to express themselves in the second half.
 We also know that we can help football players to think more rationally about performance from a young age, which might also help their mental well-being.

 Back to The Control Map